-The Queensland Athletics Heat team is led by Leanne, both at the annual All Schools Championships and the U20 Athletics Australia Championships.
+The Queensland Athletics state team is led by Leanne, both at the annual All Schools Championships and the U20 Athletics Australia Championships.

-For the past 10 years, Leanne has been appointed to team management roles by Athletics Australia, supporting International teams competing at National Youth Olympic Festivals, World Junior, Oceania Regional Championships and World University Games.
-This has given Leanne diverse experience within the team environment by working extremely closely with athletes and staff for extended periods of time.
+Leanne has been appointed to team management roles by Athletics Australia, supporting International teams competing at National Youth Olympic Festivals, World Junior, Oceania Regional Championships and World University Games.
+This has given Leanne diverse experience within the team environment, by working extremely closely with athletes and coaches for extended periods of time.

 TONY and ALISON FAIRWEATHER

 Tony and Alison Fairweather of Fairweather Track Squad, have a combined total of over 55 years coaching experience, coupled with success as athletes on the professional league circuit and also in masters athletics.
 They hold Level 4 and Level 3 coaching accreditation respectively.

 Tony started his involvement in athletics after seeking to improve his speed for rugby and rugby league.
 He soon developed a keen interest in sprinting and started competing in the professional league.
 He had many successes there including winning a 400m race at Stawell, along with national championships in masters.
 When he was asked to provide coaching for a Little Athletics Club he jumped at the chance, following on to develop his own personal sprint squad, also working with some junior 800m and 1500m athletes.